Jungle Rush

 Jungle Rush is a Vekoma switchback coaster located within the Rivertown themed area at the Dreamworld amusement park on the Gold Coast, Australia.

-The ride is the world's first and currently only switchback coaster, and can support several cycle paths.
+The ride is the world's first switchback coaster,and it has the ability to traverse multiple different paths.
 The ride consists of outdoor and show sections, with the theming created by Pico Play, and reflecting an ancient jungle temple.

 History

 On 24 November 2022, Dreamworld announced a A$55,000,000 investment into the park consisting of the new Kenny and Belinda's Dreamland and Rivertown themed areas, which included Jungle Rush.
 Rivertown was slated to open in late-2024.
 In early 2024, it was announced that Pico Play was working on Rivertown's theming, which included the temple that Jungle Rush is located within.
 This marked Dreamworld's 10th collaboration with the company.

 On 18 December 2024, the Rivertown area (excluding Murrissippi Motors) soft opened, allowing the general public to experience the area for the first time.
 Jungle Rush officially opened on 23 December 2024 with the new Rivertown area.

 Dan Mickan, Director and Project Manager at Herron Coorey stated that “Rivertown is a game-changer for Dreamworld and for the Gold Coast, and we’re thrilled to see it open to the public”.
 Randy Garfield, Board of Directors at Coast Entertainment and former President of Walt Disney Travel Company and Vice President for Disney Parks, Experiences and Products also noted that “what Dreamworld has achieved with Rivertown is extraordinary.
 With the quality of the theming, the attention to detail, the physical site and the ride itself, it’s different from anything Disney has but just as good.
 And I mean that.
 Nothing in this country comes close to what you’re about to see”.